 Q10.
 What are the consequences of non-compliance with conditions applicable to a casual taxpayer?

 Ans: Non-compliance can lead to cancellation of registration.
-Further, recovery can be initiated for evaded taxes, and ineligible input tax credits claimed earlier, including a levy of interest and penalties.
+Furthermore, authorities can initiate recovery for evaded taxes and ineligible input tax credits claimed earlier, including the imposition of interest and penalties.